jbiason/blog/content/quotes/random/index.md

 > "When you go out to buy, don't show your silver."

 > "If practice makes perfect, and nobody's perfect, why practice?"

+> "Freeing the nerds was what got us here"